petrspelos/Amnesia-code-standard/README.md

 ### Spacing

 No space should be left between Entries in a single Category.
-The only exception are tags forming pairs.
+An exception to this rule are tags forming pairs.
 These pairs of Entry tags should be separated by an empty line.

 ```xml
    <Entry Name="Note_HiddenNote_Name">A hidden note</Entry>